-My name is Steve Radick and I'm a Vice President of Public Relations at Cramer-Krasselt in Chicago.
-I've joined C-K after eight years with government consulting firm, Booz Allen Hamilton, where I founded their Digital Strategy and Social Media practice.
+My name is Steve Radick and I’m the Vice President, Associate Director of Public Relations at Cramer-Krasselt in Chicago.
+I joined C-K after eight years with government consulting firm, Booz Allen Hamilton, where I founded their Digital Strategy and Social Media practice.

 Thanks to my government consulting, organizational communications, and change management background, I can bring a totally different perspective to public relations, one that’s focused on business goals and on relationships instead of on buzz and hype.
 Accordingly, one of my favorite sayings is that “it’s not about the technology, but what the technology enables.”

 I was named one of PRNews’ 15 to Watch for in 2009 and was a contributing author to the Gov 2.0 book, “State of the eUnion, Government 2.0 and Onwards.“ I serve on the Advisory Boards for the SmartBrief on Social Media, Governingpeople.com, and SMCEDU, and am also an “Expert Blogger” for AIIM’s Enterprise 2.0 Community.
 Originally from Pittsburgh, PA, I grew up a die-hard Steelers and Penguins fan (you should see my black and gold basement!).
 After graduating from Bethany College in West Virginia in 2003, I joined Booz Allen Hamilton in Northern Virginia, and in March 2012, moved to the Windy City where I now work.

 I’ve got three beautiful daughters (one 3-year-old and two 2-month-old twins) so if you see me napping in a corner or drinking by myself, you’ll know why!

 Email: steve (dot) radick (at) yahoo (dot) com.

 In true social media fashion, here’s a little more about me in 140 character snippets: